-Ken Kingdigger grunts at the 95-decibel alarm as he rolls over in bed.
-He's been putting in way too many late hours at the museum recently and he's not getting any younger.
-Ken stabs at the alarm to turn it off, and stumbles into the shower before he can collapse back into bed.
+Ken Kingdigger grunts at the alarm as he rolls over in bed.
+It's 7:30AM.
+He's been putting in way too many late hours at the museum recently, and he's not getting any younger.
+Ken stabs at the alarm to turn it off, then stumbles into the shower before he can collapse back into bed.

-Arriving at his office a little before 9am, Ken eyes the crates carefully stacked in one corner of his office.
-Not much room to work, he thinks, but the guys don't have much room to dig, either.
-Ken lifts one crate onto his work table, pries open the boards nailed across the top, and pulls out the triple-wrapped rock/fossil combo like a kid at Christmas.
-This is absolutely the best part of the job, Ken thinks.
-Worth every bit of that awful master's thesis.
+Opening the door to his office a little before 9:00AM, Ken eyes the crates carefully stacked in one corner.
+"Not much room to work," he thinks, "but the guys don't have much room to dig, either."
+He lifts one crate onto his work table, pries open the boards nailed across the top, and pulls out the triple-wrapped rock-and-fossil combo like a seven-year-old kid at his birthday party.

-When Ken returns to the office, the warehouse crew has picked up the crates, which means one less thing to trip over this afternoon.
-He sends his assistant a supplies list for the next exhibit, aware he should have done this a week ago.
-Although each case's fossilized creatures are only a few inches long, the exhibit will hopefully provide a nice time capsule of the species that existed during this time period.
+When Ken returns to the office at 1:30PM, the warehouse crew has picked up the crates—which means one less thing to trip over this afternoon.
+He sends his assistant a supply list for the next exhibit, aware he should have done it a week ago.
+The exhibit will hopefully provide a nice time capsule of the species that existed during this time period.

 Ken's especially concerned he'll lose the kids, though, because ancient bones can only compete so well against video games and smartphones (not to mention Steven Spielberg).

 Ken's got some ideas, but he'll have to work with the museum's graphic designer and interactive specialist to pull off his plans.
 Good thing he's got several more weeks before the exhibit is set to go live; he'll need that much time to scour YouTube for some entertaining clips.